Best Tri-Fuel Portable Generators For Home Backup Power

 Featuring a powerful 670 cc DuroMax engine, the XP15000HXT is equipped with remote and push-button starters, as well as a digital control center for easy monitoring of power output, load, and running hours.
 Its CO Alert feature ensures safety by automatically shutting down the generator when it detects harmful fumes.

 The XP15000HXT has a user-friendly interface that allows for quick selection of fuel type.
 It also provides a wide range of outlets, including a 50-amp plug, one 120V 30-amp plug, one 120/240V 30-amp plug, and ten standard household outlets.
-With its impressive 15,000 watts of power, the DuroMax XP15000HXT tri-fuel generator is an excellent option for keeping your home powered during power outages or storms.

 Which is the best tri-fuel portable generator?